 These include anything that causes you to move your hands away from the steering wheel (or shifter for manual transmission vehicles).
 This may include reaching for something inside the car or trying to type out a text message on a cell phone.

 These describe anything that causes a driver’s mind to wander away from the task at hand.
 This could include mulling over plans once you reach your destination, fretting about a stressful day at work, or any other stressors that divert your attention away from driving.

 The reason that texting while driving is so dangerous is that it encompasses all three of these types of distraction: you must use your hands to operate the phone so at least one hand leaves its appropriate position, you must divert your eyes to the screen to read messages and type responses, and your attention turns to the text conversation and away from the road.

 The National Safety Council reported that cell phone use leads to 1.6 million car accidents every year.
 As many as 390,000 serious injuries are caused by texting and driving accidents.
-In fact, one out of every four accidents in the U.S. is caused by texting and driving.
+In fact, one out of every four accidents in the U.S. are caused by texting and driving.